zama-ai/fhevm/README.md

 cd work_dir/fhevm & npx hardhat test --grep 'test async decrypt uint64' cd work_dir/fhevm & npx hardhat test --grep 'test async decrypt several addresses'
 ```

+> :bulb: **Tip:** If one of the test is blocked after a few seconds, check the logs of the gateway with `docker logs zama-dev-gateway-1 -f`.
+If you do not see any progress after a line like
+`🍊 Waiting for callback from KMS, txn_id: "85fa7..."`; **stop the test and retry**.
+We will fix it soon!